Last updated in April 2020

 |We may need to confirm your identity before we provide products or services to you or the business.
 This may include carrying out fraud and financial crime checks at the point of sale.

-Once the business has become a customer of ours, we will share your information as needed to help combat fraud and other financial crime.
+Once the business has become a customer of ours, we will share your personal information as needed to help combat fraud and other financial crime.
 The organisations we share data with are:

 Throughout our relationship with the business, we and these organisations exchange data between us to help prevent, deter, detect and investigate fraud and financial crime.